Skylake-dev/Notes/Computer Security/Computer Security.md

 $stmt = $db->prepare(SELECT * FROM users WHERE username = ?
 AND password = ?” )
 $stmt -> execute(array($username,$psw));
 ```
-- limit query privilegies, not all queries needs to be run with administrator rights.
-This limits the damage in case a vulnerablility is found.
+- limit query privileges, not all queries needs to be run with administrator rights.
+This limits the damage in case a vulnerability is found.
 - do not use table name as field name to avoid revealing information

 ### Recap: XSS and SQLI